ptheodoni/ptheodoni.github.io/_pages/Research.md

 **in physics:**
 ----
-- the formation of thin films
+- formation of thin films (experiment)
-- photonic crystals, both experimentally and theoretically
+- photonic crystals (both experiment and theory, simulations)